cmikedev/ecommerce/README.md

 ___
 User Story:

-* As a Site User I can use the integrated PayPal button so that I can purchase products
+As a Site User I can use the integrated PayPal button so that I can purchase products.

+* Acceptance Criteria:
     * User can select a product and add it to their cart
     * User can edit their cart
     * User can add details at checkout